swup/docs/src/docs/options/options.md

 ## animateHistoryBrowsing

-History visits triggered by the back and forward buttons of the browser will skip all animations to allow faster navigation.
-If you need animations on history visits, set this option to `true`.
-When enabled, swup will add the class `is-popstate` to the html tag during the transitions of those visits.
-The default value is `false`.
+Swup will skip animations for visits triggered by the back/forward button.
+If you do require animations on history visits, set this to `true`.
+Swup will add the class `is-popstate` to the html tag during those transitions.
+Defaults to `false`.

 ```javascript
 {